AbyelT/DD2482-devops-tasks/test2/step4.md

 - hello/requirement.txt: can be used to add additional dependencies to be used by the functions

 Open the IDE tab.
 You should be able to see the files mentioned above.
-The handler.js file will look like this:
+The handler.js in the directory ```/hello```  will look like this:
 ```
 "use strict"